How to buy Bingo Industries (BIN) shares

 Bingo Industries share dividends

-Recently Bingo Industries has paid out, on average, around 42% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.57% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Bingo Industries shareholders could enjoy a 1.57% return on their shares, in the form of dividend payments.
-In Bingo Industries's case, that would currently equate to about A$0.04 per share.
+Recently Bingo Industries has paid out, on average, around 2.45% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 0.87% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Bingo Industries shareholders could enjoy a 0.87% return on their shares, in the form of dividend payments.
+In Bingo Industries's case, that would currently equate to about A$0.03 per share.

-While Bingo Industries's payout ratio might seem fairly standard, it's worth remembering that Bingo Industries may be investing much of the rest of its net profits in future growth.
+While Bingo Industries's payout ratio might seem low, this can signify that Bingo Industries is investing more in its future growth.

 Bingo Industries share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Bingo Industries's is 1.4894.
-This would suggest that Bingo Industries's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Bingo Industries's is 1.0518.
+This would suggest that Bingo Industries's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Bingo Industries overview